Multicolour.com

 Zircon is mined in Cambodia, Sri Lanka, Thailand, Myanmar, Australia, Vietnam, Tanzania, and Madagascar.
 The best blue zircons are from Cambodia and they have been heated to produce that color.
 The wide variety of colours of zircon, its rarity, and its relatively low cost make it a popular collector's stone.

 Zircon is a stone of purity and innocence.
 It balances the emotions and enhances self esteem and unity.
 Was used as an amulet by travellers to protect against accident and injury on the journey.
 It was also used to stop the wearer from being stuck by lightening.
 Hindu poets tell of the Kalpa Tree, the ultimate gift to the gods, which was a glowing tree covered with gemstone fruit with leaves of zircon.
 Zircon has long had a supporting role to more well-known gemstones, often stepping in as an understudy when they were unavailable.
 In the middle ages, zircon was said to aid sleep, bring prosperity, and promote honor and wisdom in its owner.
-The name probably comes from the Persian word zargun which means gold-colored, although zircon comes in a wide range of different colors.
+The name zircon is said to have been derived from the word zargoon which in Arabic means vermillion and in Persian gold-colored.

 Looking for other Gemstones?